-Usage: PROJECT(projectname) Sets the name of the Microsoft workspace .dsw file.
-Does nothing on UNIX currently - SET Set a CMAKE variable to a value Usage: SET(VAR [VALUE] [CACHE TYPE DOCSTRING]) Within CMAKE sets VAR to the value VALUE.
+• SET - Set a CMAKE variable to a value

+Usage: SET(VAR [VALUE] [CACHE TYPE DOCSTRING]) Within CMAKE sets VAR to the value VALUE.
 VALUE is expanded before VAR is set to it.
 If CACHE is present, then the VAR is put in the cache.
 TYPE and DOCSTRING are required.
 If TYPE is INTERNAL, then the VALUE is Always written into the cache, replacing any values existing in the cache.
-If it is not a CACHE VAR, then this always writes into the current makefile. - SITE_NAME Set a CMAKE variable to the name of this computer.
+If it is not a CACHE VAR, then this always writes into the current makefile.

+- SITE_NAME Set a CMAKE variable to the name of this computer.
 Usage: SITE_NAME(NAME) Within CMAKE sets NAME to the host name of the computer. - SOURCE_FILES Add a list of source files, associate them with a NAME.
 Usage: SOURCE_FILES(NAME file1 file2 ...) - SOURCE_FILES_REMOVE Remove a list of source files associated with NAME.
 Usage: SOURCE_FILES_REMOVE(NAME file1 file2 ...) - SOURCE_GROUP Define a grouping for sources in the makefile.
 Usage: SOURCE_GROUP(name regex) Defines a new source group.
 Any file whose name matches the regular expression will be placed in this group.
-The LAST regular expression of all defined SOURCE GROUPs that matches the file will be selected. - SUBDIRS Add a list of subdirectories to the build.
+The LAST regular expression of all defined SOURCE_GROUPs that matches the file will be selected. - SUBDIRS Add a list of subdirectories to the build.
 Usage: SUBDIRS(dir1 dir2 ...)
 Add a list of subdirectories to the build.
-This will cause any CMakeLists.txt files in the sub directories to be processed by CMake. - SUBDIR_DEPENDS Add a set of subdirectories on which another subdirectory depends.
+This will cause any CMakeLists.txt files in the sub directories to be processed by CMake. - SUBDIR_DEPENDS Legacy command.
+Does nothing.
 Usage: SUBDIR_DEPENDS(subdir dep1 dep2 ...)
-Add a set of subdirectories on which "subdir" depends.
-This sets up the generated makefiles to build the subdirectries dep1, dep2, ... before "subdir" itself. - TARGET_LINK_LIBRARIES Specify a list of libraries to be linked into executables or shared objects.
+Does not do anything.
+This command used to help projects order parallel builds correctly.
+This functionality is now automatic. - TARGET_LINK_LIBRARIES Specify a list of libraries to be linked into executables or shared objects.
+Usage: TARGET LINK LIBRARIES(target library1 library2 ...)
+Specify a list of